biicode/docs/arduino/arduino-ide-configuration.rst

 After modifying your settings, you must execute the ``bii arduino:configure`` command to apply all chantes and **generate the project files**.

 If you have cofigured your hive settings as in the previous example, your are ready to import your project into the Eclipse IDE.
+It is important that you use a version of Eclipse that contains the C/C++ Toolkit.
+So we recommend using `Eclipse IDE for C/C++ Developers <https://www.eclipse.org/downloads/>`_.

 How to import your project
 --------------------------